craftpulse/craft-timeloop/README.md

 Features for the future:

-* Add controllers to be used for a cronjob or other automated tasks
+* Add controllers to be used for a cronjob or other automated tasks.
-* Make the field translatable
+* Make the field translatable.
-* Provide language translations
+* Provide language translations.
-* Add the possibility to blocklist dates ( e.g. do not repeat the dates during July/August )
+* Add the possibility to blocklist dates (e.g. do not repeat the dates during July/August).
-* Add holiday settings ( Bank Holidays to take into consideration when displaying upcoming dates )
+* Add holiday settings (Bank holidays to take into consideration when displaying upcoming dates).
-* Localise holidays based on the CraftCMS timezone settings
+* Localise holidays based on the CraftCMS timezone settings.

 And many more!